Now, I like going to work.

-If you care about people and have a strong desire to help them, you may already have some of the skills you’ll need to become a Medical Assistant.
-Medical assistant training may be the perfect match for you!
+If you care about people and have a strong desire to help those in your community, you may already have some of the skills you’ll need to excel as a medical assistant.
+With a foundation in these necessary skills, medical assistant training may be the perfect match for you!

 1) Honesty & Integrity

 Patient privacy will be entrusted to you as a medical assistant and you must guard that responsibility with the utmost care.
 Not only will you be privy to sensitive medical information, but you’ll also learn much about the personal lives of your patients.

 Honesty and integrity are also vital in your interactions with doctors and staff.
 The team approach used in most healthcare settings today demands that each member honestly and openly accepts responsibility for his or her role within the organization.

 2) Interpersonal Skills